-Ministry for Foreign Affairs of Sweden is inviting applications for Swedish Institute Study Scholarships (SISS).
-The studentships are awarded to students from selected countries for full-time master’s level studies in Sweden starting in the autumn semester 2018.
+Ministry for Foreign Affairs of Sweden is inviting applicants for the Swedish Institute Study Scholarships for Global Professionals for the academic year 2020-21.
+The bursaries are awarded to students from selected countries for full-time master’s level studies in Sweden starting in the autumn semester 2020.

-The goal is to enable the program holders to play an active role in the positive development of the societies in which they live.
+The aim of the program is to enable the program holders to play an active role in the positive development of the societies in which they live.

 SISS is the Swedish government’s international awards scheme aimed at developing global leaders.
 It is funded by the Ministry for Foreign Affairs of Sweden and administered by the Swedish Institute (SI).